Information about the Commonwealth’s new temporary sick leave program for certain reasons related to COVID-19.

 - take any adverse action against an employee because the employee opposes practices believed to be in violation of this program, or because the employee supports the exercise of rights of another employee, including, but not limited to:

 - filing an action, or instituting or causing to be instituted any proceeding;

 - providing or intending to provide any information regarding any inquiry or proceeding; or

 - testifying or intending to testify in any inquiry or proceeding

-New questions and answers are flagged with posted date; all others are unchanged from first FAQ document posted on June 7, 2021.
+New questions and answers are flagged with posted date; undated questions, except as noted, are unchanged from first FAQ document posted on June 7, 2021.